 In the electroplating of nickel using a Watts bath, a current is passed through an electrolyte composed of nickel sulfate, nickel chloride and boric acid.
 The nickel salts breakdown to nickel, and the corresponding acidic component and the nickel is deposited in the cathode which is the material to be plated.
-A typical electrolyte for nickel plating is: (1) Nickel sulfate: 300 grams/liter; (2) Nickel chloride: 60 grams/liter; and (3) Boric acid: 38 grams/liter.
+A typical electrolyte for nickel plating is:

+- 1. Nickel sulfate: 300 grams/liter

+- 2. Nickel chloride: 60 grams/liter

+- 3. Boric acid: 38 grams/liter

 The nickel sulfate provides the major portion of the nickel to be deposited.
 The chloride improves anode behavior, allows higher rates of deposition and helps form smooth fine grade deposits.
-Optibor boric acid is used to control pH, acts as a buffer during electrolysis, and prevents the nickel deposits from being hard, cracked and pitted.
-Other buffers could be used, but boric acid is preferred as it is stable and easily obtained in relatively pure and economical form.
+Optibor is used to control pH, acts as a buffer during electrolysis, and prevents the nickel deposits from being hard, cracked, and pitted.